 - ½ tsp unflavoured gelatine powder

-- 1 TBSP Sukrin Icing 'sugar' (or Make Your Own)
+- 1 TBSP Sukrin Icing 'sugar' (U.S. alternative HERE) (or Make Your Own)

 - a few drops of vanilla extract (U.S. option HERE)

 - sift and mix dry ingredients.

-- bring water and butter to a simmer and immediately remove from heat, add dry ingredients and mix with a spatula.
+- bring water and butter slowly to a simmer and immediately remove from heat, tip in dry ingredients and stir vigorously until it becomes a smooth paste.

-- return to heat and keep mixing until the mixture comes away from the sides of the pan and forms a ball (about 1 min).
+- return to the heat and keep mixing until the mixture comes away from the sides of the pan and forms a ball (about 1 min).

-- spoon or pipe 6 equal mounds of dough onto a lined baking tray (parchment paper works better than silicone on this occasion).
+- spoon or pipe 6 equal mounds onto a lined baking tray (parchment paper works better than silicone on this occasion).

 - using a medium Pyrex or similar mixing bowl, whisk egg yolk with stevia powder and erythritol until pale and fluffy, then stir in gelatine powder.

 - heat up 100g of cream with vanilla paste or seeds in a small, heavy base saucepan, until just before simmering point (when tiny bubbles start to form around the edge).

 - slowly pour the hot cream over the egg yolk mix, whisking vigorously.

 - transfer the mixture back into the saucepan you used for the cream, place it over medium heat and whisk until it thickens, at which point, remove it immediately from heat - it is imperative that you don't let the mixture reach simmering point, or the egg will separate and you'll have a curdled mess in your hands, instead of a lovely smooth custard.

 - transfer the thickened custard (Crème Pâtissière) back to the mixing bowl and leave it to cool down, then put it to the coldest part of your fridge to set.

 - refrigerate another mixing bowl, and use it to whip 50g of cream with icing sugar and vanilla extract until soft peaks forms.

 - now combine the whipped cream (Chantilly) with the set Crème Pâtissière and your Crème Diplomate is ready.

-- reserve 1 TBSP of the Diplomat cream and spoon the rest over the 6 bottom halves.
+- reserve 1 TBSP of the Diplomat cream and spoon the rest over 6 puff halves.